COS301-SE-2024/Query-Builder/query-builder-docs/docs/architectural-requirements/architectural-strategies.md

 **Authentication:** Verify the identity of users accessing the system, typically through methods such as passwords, biometrics, or multi-factor authentication, to prevent unauthorized access and protect sensitive data.

-_All users using QBee should be logged in such that they are conforming to the roll based hierarchy._
+_All users using QBee should be authenticated in such a manner that they are conforming to the role based hierarchy._

 ## Scalability